Arwa-Fawzy/Pharmacy-Information-System/README.md

 ## PREFACE
 This Software Requirement Specification (SRS) is intended for the pharmacy doctors ‘the admin of the system’ and pharmacists ‘the users’.
 This version of SRS covers the interface of release one of the Pharm-B (Builder of Pharmacy) system, which occurred at week 6 of the design process.

+## UML (unified machine language)
+The system had UML (unified machine language) designs to simplfy the stalkholders' desire — the pharmacist and doctors — of each requirement they need.
 ## System Architecture
 The system architecture discusses the developed system’s modules and the underlying functions within each.
 The system is divided into 4 main modules:
 Information display module, Add product module, Search module, Payment module.